engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 * 404 limiter for blocking vulnerability scans
 * IP lockout notifications and reports

 Defender is built to make security simple: it makes your WordPress site harder to hack and it’s insanely easy to set up.
-Run a scan and implement recommended changes in one-click, for added security in mere minutes.
+Run a security scan and implement recommended changes in one-click, for added security in mere minutes.

 All the above is free and will secure WordPress for you.
 If you need extra security for your WordPress site, [you should get WPMU DEV Membership](https://wpmudev.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=defender-readme&utm_content=you_should_get_wpmudev_membership#trial).